pckerneis/micro/README.md

 **Effects Routing**: When you use the `->` operator to chain effects, only the **source** node is disconnected from output.
 The **final effect** in the chain remains connected to output.

-**STEREO Keyword**: Available for explicit reconnection if needed, but typically not required.
+**MASTER Keyword**: Available for explicit reconnection if needed, but typically not required.

 ### Routing Examples